vojtechsmola/CTF-write-ups/Tryhackme-Write-Ups/Team/README.md

-Hello this is my first write up I hope you will like it.
+Hello this is my first write up fot the room Team from THM -> https://tryhackme.com/room/teamcw .
+I hope you will like it.
 For any questions or whatever message u can find me on Twitter https://twitter.com/Vojtech1337 .
 We will start with adding host to the /etc/hosts file and after that we will do all ports nmap scan.
 ```
 echo "\n10.10.162.244 team.thm" >> /etc/hosts